Knicks center Karl-Anthony Towns pulls down a rebound as guard...

 Knicks center Karl-Anthony Towns pulls down a rebound as guard Josh Hart looks on during the first half of an NBA preseason game against the Hornets on Sunday in Charlotte, N.C.
 Credit: AP/Chris Carlson

-CHARLOTTE — The Knicks opened the preseason Sunday night with all the projected five starters in the lineup and in the opening minutes, some of the rust and unfamiliarity was on display.
+CHARLOTTE, N.C. — The Knicks opened the preseason Sunday night with all of the projected five starters in the lineup, and in the opening minutes, some of the rust and unfamiliarity was on display.

-Karl-Anthony Towns missed a stepback three on his first shot attempt.
-Mikal Bridges misfired on a corner three and then Bridges missed a floater along the baseline.
-And it seemed a good time to remember this is preseason and the first minutes this group has played together.
+Karl-Anthony Towns missed a stepback three-pointer on his first shot attempt.
+Mikal Bridges misfired on a corner three and then missed a floater along the baseline.
+And it seemed a good time to remember that this is the preseason and the first minutes this group has played together.

-That starting five played two stretches together, basically intact as a unit for their entire performance.
-It was a kind of get to know you against competition, even if it was an exhibition game against the Charlotte Hornets in a near-empty Spectrum Center.
+The starting five played two stretches together, basically intact as a unit for its entire performance.
+It was a kind of get-to-know-you against competition, even if it was a preseason game against the Charlotte Hornets in a near-empty Spectrum Center.

-“First game, some good, some bad,” Knicks coach Tom Thibodeau said.
-“Obviously a lot of work to do.
+“First game, some good, some bad,” coach Tom Thibodeau said.
+“Obviously, a lot of work to do.
 I figured it would be a little choppy.
-There’s a lot of areas that we need to clean up but there was some good as well.
+There’s a lot of areas that we need to clean up, but there was some good as well.

-The Knicks managed to pull out a 111-109 victory thanks to the play of the bench.
-In particular it was the second unit combo of Deuce McBride (game-high 22 points), Cam Payne and Landry Shamet and then rookie Tyler Kolek.
+The Knicks managed to pull out a 111-109 victory, thanks to the play of the bench.
+In particular, it was the second-unit combo of Deuce McBride (22 points), Cam Payne and Landry Shamet and then rookie Tyler Kolek.
 Kolek came on in the final minutes of the third quarter and played the rest of the way, scoring 11 points in 14 minutes.

 “For sure, it’s definitely going to take time,” Brunson said.
 “But when people are willing to do whatever it takes to try to win, it’s going to flow at some point.
 We talk consistently.
 And we’re on the same page.
 And we’re excited that we’re teammates now.”

-“We know it’s going to be a process,” Josh Hart said after attempting just two shots.
+“We know it’s going to be a process,” Josh Hart said.
 “The thing that’s going to make this team good and can make it special, we don’t care who scores and who gets the assist, who gets the statistical numbers.
 We all want to win.
 We’re all willing to sacrifice to make that happen.
 I think that’s something that the character of the team will be good.”

-Towns said he’s been reading up on Knicks history and found himself a vintage T-shirt with Latrell Sprewell and Tim Duncan on the front, promoting the 1999 NBA Finals, the last time the Knicks were there.
-Wearing that may have just been another step in the process.
+Towns said he’s been reading up on Knicks history.
+He found himself a vintage T-shirt with Latrell Sprewell and Tim Duncan on the front, promoting the 1999 NBA Finals, the last time the Knicks were there.

 SUBSCRIBE